 Consumer compliance regulations require bank examiners to evaluate lending standards and procedures established by depository institutions, the training of lending officers, and the adherence to established lending practices.
 Supervisors go as far as evaluating a small random sample of all originated (not only retained) loans to verify compliance.
 They ensure that, for example, banks verify borrowers' ability to repay their loans and do not approve loan applications based solely on expectations of house price appreciation.
 Noncompliant banks are subject to financial penalties and a prolonged examination of a wider subset of originated loans.
+Between 2003 and 2007 the Federal Reserve took at least 22 enforcement actions against the state member banks for persistent violation of consumer compliance.
+All these actions included requirement that borrowers repayment source and ability to repay had to be consistently documented in all future loans.

 MCs were subject only to a subset of consumer compliance regulations, which were rarely, if ever, enforced.
 Similar to examinations of AMCs for safety and soundness, BHC supervisors had no legal standing to evaluate AMCs for consumer compliance.
-The January 1998 letter from the Board of Governors of the Federal Reserve System clearly states:19
+The January 1998 letter from the